MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 > [!IMPORTANT]
 > In order for this parameter to take effect, your end users must be running version `1.6.0-beta+` (for Cordova) or `1.9.0-beta+` (for React Native) of the CodePush plugin.
 If you release an update that specifies a rollout property, no end user running an older version of the Cordova or React Native plugins will be eligible for the update.
 Therefore, until you have adopted the necessary version of the platform-specific CodePush plugin (as previously mentioned), we would advise not setting a rollout value on the app's releases, since no one would end up receiving it.

 This parameter specifies the percentage of users (as an integer between `1` and `100`) that should be eligible to receive this update.
-It can be helpful if you want to "flight" new releases with a portion of the app's audience (e.g. 25%), and get feedback and/or watch for exceptions/crashes, before making it broadly available for everyone.
+It can be helpful if you want to "flight" new releases with a portion of the app's audience (for example, 25%), and get feedback and/or watch for exceptions/crashes, before making it broadly available for everyone.
 If this parameter isn't set, it is set to `100%`, and therefore, you only have to set it if you want to limit how many users will receive it.

  When leveraging the rollout capability, there are a few additional considerations to keep in mind:

-1. You cannot release a new update to a deployment whose latest release is an "active" rollout (i.e. its rollout property is non-null).
-The rollout needs to be "completed" (i.e. setting the `rollout` property to `100`) before you can release further updates to the deployment.
+1. You cannot release a new update to a deployment whose latest release is an "active" rollout (that is, its rollout property is non-null).
+The rollout needs to be "completed" (that is, setting the `rollout` property to `100`) before you can release further updates to the deployment.

 2. If you roll back a deployment whose latest release is an "active" rollout, the rollout value will be cleared, effectively "deactivating" the rollout behavior